carrierlxk/COSNet/README.md

 The pretrained weight can be download from [GoogleDrive](https://drive.google.com/open?id=14ya3ZkneeHsegCgDrvkuFtGoAfVRgErz)

+The segmentation results on DAVIS, FBMS and Youtube-objects can be download from [GoogleDrive](https://drive.google.com/open?id=1DuNYAXPoCRyFmV7fGOuImIqJsFjEgKT4).

 ### Citation
 If you find the code and dataset useful in your research, please consider citing: